Tower of Babel and scattering

 Two records run together; the Lord’s covenant people in the last days.

-The Lord shows Nephi how to work timbers; Laman and Lemuel bind Nephi.
+The Lord shows Nephi how to work timbers; his brethren refuse but are compelled (1 Nephi 17).

 Nephi’s bow breaks; he makes a new one from wood.